dvdscripter/resource_exhaustion/README.md

 This repository has some examples of improper handling of problem and secure as well.
 Goal here is to explain the concept of not leaving any resource behind for OS/language to handle for you.

+Secure Code Warrior has all rights about this challenge.